Ahmed Niyazi

-Ahmed Niyazi Bey (1873 – 1913) (Resneli Niyazi Bey, Ahmet Niyazi Bey; Ahmet Njazi Bej Resnja; "Ahmet Niyazi Bey from Resen") was an Ottoman revolutionary, who was the bey of the Resne (now Resen, North Macedonia) area in the late 19th and early 20th centuries.
+Ahmed Niyazi Bey (1873 – 1913) (Resneli Niyazi Bey, Ahmet Niyazi Bey; Ahmet Njazi Bej Resnja; "Ahmet Niyazi Bey from Resen") was an Ottoman revolutionary who was the bey of the Resne (now Resen, North Macedonia) area in the late 19th and early 20th centuries.
 An ethnic Albanian, Niyazi was one of the heroes of the 1908 Young Turk Revolution and of suppressing the 1909 countercoup as he played leading roles in both events.
 Niyazi is also known for the Saraj, a French-style estate he built in Resne.

 Life

 Early years and education

 Ahmed Niyazi Bey was born to a Tosk Albanian landowning family from Resne in 1873.
 His father was Abdullah Aga.
 Niyazi was educated at the Ottoman Civil Service Academy, and later at the Military High School in Monastir (modern Bitola).
 Many years later, he stated that he transferred to the Monastir school out of a desire to be taught by some of its instructors, who "[advocated] love for humanity, patria, progress, and society."
 In his memoirs, Niyazi would recall that as a student in the 1880s he had heard Ottoman and French stories of patriotism, and been strongly influenced by them.
 He credited these stories, and the teachers who told them, with inculcating ideas of loyalty and love of country in him.
 He was particularly influenced by the Ottoman writer Namık Kemal; according to Niyazi, Kemal was frequently referred to when they discussed global issues.

-After completing his secondary schooling in Monastir, Niyazi studied at the Ottoman War Academy between 1894–1897.
+After completing his secondary schooling in Monastir, Niyazi studied at the Ottoman War Academy between 1894 and 1897.
 Like many other students who would eventually rise to hold officer ranks in the army, he received training from the German military, and developed a degree of respect for Germany.
 While studying in Istanbul, he was again exposed to the writing of Kemal, despite the fact that they were banned because they questioned the authoritarianism of Sultan Abdul Hamid II.
 Abdul Hamid had dissolved parliament and governed alone.
 According to Niyazi, Kemal's works inspired him; "an intoxicating patriotism prepared my heart, my innocent heart, for revolutions...", he later wrote.
 After reading Kemal's work, he told his friends that their education lacked patriotism.
 In 1896, Niyazi also renovated and upgraded the Haji Murat Mosque of Resne, built in 1612, with the rooms of the ground floor reserved for schooling and the remaining space for prayers.